 Point: We’re given the precise approach we’re to take in order to not just understand but properly apply the Word of God provided in Revelation.

-Q: Although much of Revelation details God’s final judgments on the earth, what is the greater warning to the Church?
+Q: Although much of Revelation details God’s final judgments on the world, what is the greater warning to the Church?

 A: The danger to the churches should Christ remove their testimony.
 (Rev. 2:5) He stands in their midst and examines their spiritual condition.
 He’d rather have NO testimony than a BAD testimony.